 Why is it difficult to submit assignments on time?

 From the childhood days, the DIN (Do It Now) concept has been dinned into us – that we should finish our tasks at the earliest, if not immediately.
 As a student, assignment submission is an important and recurring task.
 Sitting at the right side of the table, I have long since been dishing out assignments with liberal remarks of “or else” to the unfortunate students who are standing at the wrong, receiving end.

 Discussions with others and clarifying doubts will put a demand on their time.
 Thus, insufficient knowledge about the assignment (questions and/or solutions) is another cause assuming one understands what is asked, answering might take more time due to confusion about the scope and relevance.
 The problem may be less severe in derivations and calculations using tools and tables.
 The difficulty will be in interpretations and expositions, particularly for open-ended questions.
 These some of the factors affecting students late submission of output.

-After all these barriers, the student has a major demon: the mode, style, language, etc., of the presentation.
+After all these barriers, the student has a major demon awaiting him/her: the mode, style, language, etc., of the presentation.
 Is it too concise or too verbose?
 Have I assumed something which has to be explicitly put?
 Not knowing the mindset of the evaluator is a handicap.
 Attending the lectures (especially those which are linked to coursework questions) helps a lot in focusing on important aspects of the question.
 Knowing the whims and fancies of that person – often he/she is your tutor or professor – is a bigger danger.
 The curative measures might turn out worse than your natural output.
-The worry about what and how to present, and when to stop paralyzes the students, making them miss the deadline.
+The worry about what and how to present, and when to stop paralyzes the students, making it impossible to meet the deadline.
 But, no more, I know what is missing in the picture and I can make a difference in my next assignment submission.
-Like great men say, be the change you want in the world.